Parallel ATA: 44-pin variant

 A 44-pin variant PATA connector is used for 2.5 inch drives inside laptops.
-The pins are closer together and the connector is physically smaller than the 40-pin connector.
+The pins are closer together (2.0 mm pitch) and the connector is physically smaller than the 40-pin connector.
 The extra pins carry power.

 80-conductor variant

 ATA's cables have had 40 conductors for most of its history (44 conductors for the smaller form-factor version used for 2.5" drives—the extra four for power), but an 80-conductor version appeared with the introduction of the UDMA/66 mode.
 All of the additional conductors in the new cable are grounds, interleaved with the signal conductors to reduce the effects of capacitive coupling between neighboring signal conductors, reducing crosstalk.
 Capacitive coupling is more of a problem at higher transfer rates, and this change was necessary to enable the 66 megabytes per second (MB/s) transfer rate of UDMA4 to work reliably.
 The faster UDMA5 and UDMA6 modes also require 80-conductor cables.

 Though the number of conductors doubled, the number of connector pins and the pinout remain the same as 40-conductor cables, and the external appearance of the connectors is identical.
 Internally, the connectors are different; the connectors for the 80-conductor cable connect a larger number of ground conductors to the ground pins, while the connectors for the 40-conductor cable connect ground conductors to ground pins one-to-one.
 80-conductor cables usually come with three differently colored connectors (blue, black, and gray for controller, master drive, and slave drive respectively) as opposed to uniformly colored 40-conductor cable's connectors (commonly all gray).
 The gray connector on 80-conductor cables has pin 28 CSEL not connected, making it the slave position for drives configured cable select.